robgraves/crapsgame/README.md

 # crapsgame
 Matthew Page

+11/15/2019

+After a hiatus from working on this I am trying to structure this is some way that I don't end up with a mess of spaghetti code.
+Need to plan out all the functions and program control flow that I'm going to need for this game to function properly.

 07/15/2019

 This is just an experiment with me learning python again and trying to get back into coding after a hiatus.